 - Gartner’s advice on mainframes has been horrible for decades.

-- What Gartner has told its clients about mainframes and how it led their mismanagement.
+- What Gartner has told its clients about mainframes and how it led to their mismanagement.

 The Future Role of the Mainframe

-There is considerable evidence that companies will need to re-invest into the mainframe as everything from skills to an understanding of mainframes is increasingly a problem as companies have shifted their emphasis away (to a degree) from mainframes.
-Success in this area is less about upgrading the hardware than it is about upgrading the surrounding environment (labor, orientation, integration to the cloud).
+There is considerable evidence that companies will need to re-invest into the mainframe.
+Everything from skills to an understanding of mainframes is increasingly a problem as companies have shifted their emphasis away (to a degree) from mainframes.
+Success in this area is less about upgrading the hardware than upgrading the surrounding environment (labor, orientation, integration to the cloud).

 Newly Flexible Mainframes

-And along with this is a story of workload consolidation which is how mainframes have been made more flexible to run anything from SAP to Linux to running both UNIX applications, Big Data, Mobile, iSeries (AS/400) applications and CISC as well as DB2 workloads.
-These flexible capabilities of the mainframe is where we see it picking up workloads from client-server, which will become increasingly viewed as non-strategic.
-That is cloud will take away a large amount of on-premises workloads, and mainframe increasingly has the ability to take other workloads away from on-premises servers.
+And along with this is a story of workload consolidation, which is how mainframes have been made more flexible to run anything from SAP to Linux to running both UNIX applications, Big Data, Mobile, iSeries (AS/400) applications, and CISC as well as DB2 workloads.
+The mainframe’s flexible capabilities are where we see it picking up workloads from client-server, which will become increasingly viewed as non-strategic.
+That is, the cloud will take away a large amount of on-premises workloads, and the mainframe increasingly has the ability to take other workloads away from on-premises servers.

-In fact, the biggest limitation to this occurring is not the technology of mainframes, but the understanding of this enhanced multi-workload capability.
-For years IT analysts like Gartner, who quite clearly know close to nothing about mainframes have been giving bad advice to companies about how to manage mainframes.
+In fact, the biggest limitation to this occurring is not the technology of mainframes but the understanding of this enhanced multi-workload capability.
+For years IT analysts like Gartner, who quite clearly know close to nothing about mainframes, have been giving companies bad advice about managing mainframes.